Shadow may be getting to be an old man, but you can't tell him that.

 She is mine, and I am hers!

 Savannah is such a sweet girl.
 She and my daughter have claimed each other.
-She is one that you will likely have the oppertunity to ride.
-She may not be the smoothest, or fastest horse, but she is definatly one of the kindest.
-She also LOVES cookies!
+She really LOVES cookies!
 If you have a cookie and ask her before you give it to her, she will give you a very enthusiastic YES!
+She no longer works, but she will spend the rest of her days with us.

 Rocky is extremely social, and will do nearly anything to get your attention, especially if you have a cookie.
 A great beginner horse on the trails and fairly smooth as well.
 You are very likely to meet him if you go out for a trail ride.
 He is the goofball of the herd don't be surprised if he nudges your shoulder with his nose he just wants all your attention.

-Lexi is a guest at our farm, but her momma allows her to work the trails.
-She is pretty and flashy and good on the trail as well.
-She came with her sister Lilly.(pictures coming soon)
+Lexi is pretty and flashy and good on the trail as well.